 It often takes several weeks to several months for the OPMC to respond to a post interview submission.
 The response letter may state that the investigation has ended with no action being taken.
 If that occurs, the physician is a winner.
 On the other hand, the respond letter may state that the physician is being issued an Administrative Warning.
 This is non-disciplinary and kept private.
 The physician would appear with his/her attorney at an OPMC office and receive “the warning” as to what issues the physician needs to work on in the future.
 The only time the Administrative Warning can be used against a physician is if there is a similar problem with the OPMC in the future.

 If the investigation is not closed, the physician’s attorney will get a phone call from a prosecuting attorney at OPMC who will inform the attorney of pending allegations and the charges and disciplinary action the OPMC is willing to agree to.
 This can run the gamut from surrender of license, suspension, probation, partially stayed suspension, fines, educational courses, or Censure and Reprimand.
 Any discipline agreed to is published on the OPMC website and placed in the National Practitioner Data Bank.
 This is public information which can be accessed by any third party.
 Such disciplinary action can negatively impact a physician’s managed care contracts, employment and hospital affiliations.
 The physician’s attorney can attempt to negotiate a lesser punishment.
-If both sides cannot agree, an Informal Settlement Conference (“ISC”) can be requested.
-At an ISC both sides “informally” lay out their cases to a hearing officer from OPMC who is an attorney employed by the OPMC and a client that is a member of “the board”.
-There are no witnesses and no sworn testimony.
-The hearing officer and client on the board confer at the conclusion of the ISC and provide their recommendation.
-If the physician does not agree with the recommendation, the OPMC’s prosecutor will draw up charges against the physician which will result in a hearing, which is the equivalent of an administrative “trial”.
-There are witnesses and experts that testify under oath.
-A hearing officer, paid by the state, is the presiding judge.
-The hearing officer has no vote over the outcome, but does control how the hearing is run and therefore can influence the outcome.
-A lot of evidence that might not be allowed in a civil court may be allowed by the hearing officer.
-Two medical specialists from the “board” and one lay person will act as the “jury”.
-They each get to ask every witness questions.
-Often, the panelists’ questions are more penetrating than the prosecutor’s questions, as the prosecutor is not a healthcare provider.
 Most matters before the OPMC do not reach this level, as over 90% of OPMC investigations are closed at the interview level.

 A matter before the OPMC can be very daunting for a physician as the results can severely limit a physician’s livelihood.
 With a good team and proper preparation, the process can be manageable with favorable results for the physician.

-Mathew J. Levy is a Partner of the firm and co-chairs the Firms corporate transaction and healthcare regulatory practice.
-Mr. Levy has particular experience in advising health care clients with respect to contract issues, business transactions, practice formation, regulatory compliance, mergers & acquisitions, professional discipline, healthcare fraud & billing fraud, insurance carrier audits including prepay and post payment review, litigation & arbitration, and asset protection-estate planning.
-You can reach Mathew Levy at 516-926-3320 or email: firstname.lastname@example.org.
+Mathew J. Levy, Esq. is a Principal of Weiss Zarett Brofman Sonnenklar & Levy, PC.
+Mr. Levy is nationally recognized as having extensive experience representing healthcare clients in licensure matters, as well as transactional and regulatory matters.
+Mr. Levy has particular expertise in advising health care clients with respect to contract issues, business transactions, practice formation, regulatory compliance, mergers & acquisitions, professional discipline, criminal law, healthcare fraud & billing fraud, insurance carrier audits, litigation & arbitration, and asset protection-estate planning.
+You can reach Mathew Levy at 516-926-3320 or email: email@example.com.